webhintio/hint/packages/hint/docs/contributor-guide/index.md

 ## Getting started

-This section contains the basics to start hacking `sonarwhal`:
+This section contains the basics to start hacking `webhint`:

 * [Architecture](./getting-started/architecture.md): The internals of the
   project and how things communicate with each other (spoiler: using `event`s).